danez/esphome-zendure-bridge/README.md

 ```
 2. Flash the ESP32:
     - Connect your ESP32 to your computer via USB.
-    - Run the following command to flash the devicescanner.yaml configuration:
+    - Run the following command to flash the `debug/devicescanner.yaml` configuration:
 ```cli
 esphome run debug/devicescanner.yaml
 ```

-3. Ensure Zendure Device is on
+3. Ensure the Zendure Device is on

 4. Monitor the Logs:
     - Once the ESP32 is running, you will see a lot of red messages appear similar to this: